Dough conditioner: Emulsifiers

 Lecithins, monoglycerides, diglycerides, and DATEM are considered emulsifiers.
 They disperse fat more evenly throughout the dough, helping it to trap more of the carbon dioxide bubbles produced by yeast.
 Lecithin added at a rate of 0.25-to-0.6% of the flour weight acts as a dough conditioner.
+Liquid soy lecithin may be used at a rate of up to 2% of the fat weight.
+It may be preferred to base the percentage on fat because lecithin dissolves well in warm fats.
 Based on total weight, egg yolk contains about 9% lecithin.
 Monoglycerides and diglycerides replace egg lecithin in baked goods.
-Emulsifiers tend to produce a finer grain, softer crumb, and with longer proof times, increased baked volume and have antistaling effects.
+Emulsifiers have antistaling effects and tend to produce a finer grain, softer crumb, and with longer proof times, increased baked volumes.

 Enzymes

 Various enzymes are also used to improve processing characteristics.
 Yeast cells naturally produce digestive enzymes, but additional enzymes are often added: